Menu

 TEAMS WITH PROJECTS

 Creative teams work on completing their pilots, and creating their season arc and season outlines.
-They focus also on the role of a director, the project pitching documents, production aspects as well as the financing strategy.
+They focus also on the project pitching documents, production aspects as well as the financing strategy.

 DEVELOPMENT EXECUTIVE PARTICIPANTS